 The band hall we occupy at present was formerly

-.
 Before that we used various halls including the Villa Hall,

-but has been in existence for 118 years.
+but has been in existence for 123 years.
 As a registered charity,

 To maintain, improve and develop public education in the appreciation of the art and science of music by the presentation of public concerts and recitals and the training of individual band members?

 Bude Town Band membership is at present as inclusive as the current Band Hall facility allows.
 We do not discriminate on grounds of age, ability, sex, ethnicity, religion or income, and welcome all who wish to maintain, improve/develop their interaction with music,

 Band membership is entirely free, and this includes access to instruments, music, uniforms, tutorage and the use of the